How to Treat Steroid Addiction in Nevada?

 Can Steroid Addiction Affect Fertility?

 Yes, steroid addiction negatively impacts fertility by causing hormonal imbalances that affect sperm production in men and menstrual cycles in women.
+Prolonged use leads to testicular shrinkage, reduced sperm count, and infertility in men, and disrupted ovulation and amenorrhea in women.

 Can Steroids Be Detected in Standard Drug Tests?

 Yes, anabolic steroids are detected in urine, blood, and hair samples through specialized drug testing.
+Standard workplace drug tests do not include steroids unless specifically requested, but athletic and forensic panels screen for a wide range of steroid compounds.

 How Does Steroid Addiction Affect Mental Health?